 tell the actor a message, in which case the message sending becomes “fire-and-forget”, i.e. we do not wait for a response.

 So there we have it, an actor system running one actor on top of Tokio.
 Here is the code all in one gist:

 You can also check out the code in the project here.

-Using this actor framework allow me to organise my Tokio code a little better, but all the usual caveats apply!
-Do not block the event loop, hand over compute intensive tasks to rayon.
-Also be mindful of deadlocks.
+Using this actor framework allows me to organise my Tokio code a little better, but all the usual caveats apply!
+Do not block the event loop, instead hand over compute intensive tasks to something like rayon.
+Also be mindful of deadlocks if your actor graph is not acyclic.
 Actors do not save you from this, especially if you have actors sending messages to each other in a loop without back-pressure.
-Since this crate uses Tokio’s unbounded channel for an actors mailbox, if one actor is a little slow while other actors that send it messages are fast, the slow actor’s mailbox may fill up and use all resources and might eventually cause a deadlock if your actor graph is not acyclic.
+Since this crate uses Tokio’s unbounded channel for an actor’s mailbox, if one actor is a little slow while other actors that send it messages are fast, the slow actor’s mailbox may fill up and grind your system to a halt.

 So this little crate can help with structuring your code, but it will not save you from the usual concurrency problems that come with unbalanced producers/consumers.
 To read up more about this, I highly suggest reading Actors with Tokio on rhyl.io, including its accompanying reddit post.